getodk/docs/getting-started.rst

 Load, Complete, and Upload a Form with ODK Collect
 ----------------------------------------------------------

-- :ref:`Install <installing-collect>` and open ODK Collect on your Android device.
+- :doc:`Install <collect-install>` and open ODK Collect on your Android device.
 - Open the :guilabel:`⋮` menu and then select :menuselection:`General Settings`.
 - Select :guilabel:`Server`.
 - Edit the server settings to connect to your ODK Aggregate instance.